bruce-wmm/HwS/01. 100 Days of Swift/02. iOS - Beginner/016-018. Project 1/README.md

 ## Day 18 (Part 3)

+### Test - Project 1 Review

+Challenges - add additional features to StormViewer based on what's been taught so far in the course.

 - [x ] Use Interface Builder to select the text label inside your table view cell and adjust its size to something larger.
 - [x] In your main table view, show the image names in sorted order, i.e. so "nssl0033.jpg" comes before "nssl0034.jpg".